ATO-nft/ato/README.md

 npx hardhat run scripts/deploy.ts --network goerli
 ```

-It will store your files on IPFS (Filecoin), deploy your NFT contract, and mint your NFT.
+It will store your files on Web3 Storage (IPFS + Filecoin), deploy your NFT contract, and mint your NFT.

 You can view this NFT on [Āto NFT viewer](https://ato.network/Goerli/0xa07be884052Eb1f7853eBF6Dc63b33Ba1fc6AA49/1).
 Your contract should be already [verified on Etherscan](https://goerli.etherscan.io/address/0xa07be884052Eb1f7853eBF6Dc63b33Ba1fc6AA49#code).